BASEBALL CARDS PRICE GUIDE 1936 EDITION

 While organized collecting of vintage baseball cards was still in its infancy in the mid-1930s, several key developments helped spark greater mainstream interest in assigning monetary values to the historic T206 series cards that were beginning to re-emerge on the collectors market after spending decades tucked away in attics, basements, and family photo albums across America.

-Read also: 84 TOPPS BASEBALL CARDS
+Read also: BEST BASEBALL CARDS FOR INVESTMENT

 First, the centennial anniversary of the founding of modern professional baseball in 1934 helped trigger a wave of nostalgia for the sport’s earliest stars and greatest players from the deadball era.
 Second, the economic hardships of the Great Depression likely drove some families to part with their collections of old baseball cards for much-needed cash.
 Third, pioneering publications like the 1936 price guide helped establish standardized reference points that allowed collectors to properly assess the scarcity and demand for specific T206 cards on the emerging secondary market.